durandkwok/ApacheBeamProject/README.md

 # BeamProject

-Project of creating flexible pipeline with Apache Beam.
+This project is to demonstrate the ability to create flexible pipelines with Apache Beam.
 This project also utilize beam_nugget which has a library for Apache Kafka as well as Google Cloud Platform SDK.